cubiclesoft/php-ssh/README.md

 Which will enter interactive mode and guide you through the entire process.

-Once you grow tired of manually entering information, you can pass in some or all the answers to the questions on the command-line:
+Once you grow tired of manually entering information, you can pass in some or all of the answers to the questions on the command-line:

 ````
 php ssh.php keys list